Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor

-Next, we examine the temperature dependence of the FB across {\ts} (Fig.~\ref{fig:fig4}).
-Firstly, we present the comparison of band dispersion along $\bar{\Gamma}$-$\bar{M}$ taken with LV polarization and horizontal slit at 10K and 140K (Fig.~\ref{fig:fig4}a).
-This experimental setup selects FB of ${d_{yz}}$ orbital according to Fig.~\ref{fig:fig2}h.
-The FBs are visible at both temperatures, marked by a white and red arrow respectively from the kink in the fitted dispersion.
+Finally, we present the temperature dependence of the FBs and spin excitations across \tc.
+In Fig.~\ref{fig:fig4}A we compare the band dispersion along $\bar{\Gamma}$-$\bar{M}$ taken with linear vertical (LV) polarization at 10 K (left) and 140 K (right).
+This experimental setup selects FB of ${d_{yz}}$ orbital (See SM Fig. S7).
+The FBs are visible at both temperatures, as seen in the spectral image, the peak in the EDC, as well as from the bend in the fitted electron dispersion (marked by a white and red arrow respectively).
 From the spectral image, the FB location appears to be closer to \ef~at 140 K compared to 10 K. This can be seen better from the direct comparison of the EDC taken at the location marked by the black arrow: the peak is shifted towards \ef~at 140 K by about 20 meV, and is recovered after thermally cycling back to 10 K. The direction of the shift is opposite to that expected purely from the thermal broadening effect of the Fermi-Dirac distribution and hence indicates a real shift of the FB.
-Similarly, the comparison of band dispersion along $\bar{\Gamma}$-$\bar{M}$ taken with LH polarization and horizontal slit at 10K (T $<$ {\ts}) and 140K (T $>$ {\ts}) shows that FB of ${d_{xz}}$ orbital also shift towards {\ef} (Fig.~\ref{fig:fig4}e).
+Similarly, the comparison of band dispersion along $\bar{\Gamma}$-$\bar{M}$ taken with linear horizontal (LH) polarization and horizontal slit at 10 K (T $<$ {\tc}) and 140 K (T $>$ {\tc}) shows that FB of ${d_{xz}}$ orbital also shift towards {\ef} (Fig.~\ref{fig:fig4}E).